Bonnet House: Layout

-The principal buildings include; the main house, an art studio, a music studio and a guest house.
+The principal buildings include the main house, an art studio, a music studio and a guest house.
 They are all of vernacular architecture, designed by Bartlett.
 The estate is 35.4 acre.
 It includes 100 ft of beach.
 In April 2015, Bonnet House officials completed five years of negotiations with the city of Fort Lauderdale to designate the 700 ft stretch of beachfront property in front of it private so that it can host wedding receptions and other private events there without having to get special permits from the city.
-There are five different ecosystems within the property; primary and secondary dunes, mangrove wetlands, a fresh water slough and a maritime forest.
+There are five different ecosystems within the property: primary and secondary dunes, mangrove wetlands, a fresh water slough and a maritime forest.

 Art studio

 The first building completed was the art studio.

 Main house

 The ceiling of the drawing room in the main house is of mahogany from a large log that washed ashore in a storm.
-Throughout a motif of pairs reflecting an interest of Frederic and Evelyn Bartlett.
+A motif of pairs throughout the house reflects an interest of Frederic and Evelyn Bartlett.